Winter Vehicle Survival Kit

 If you are in a long term survival situation, you will need to drink water so make sure you have a way of purifying it.
 Giardia and Cryptosporidian are the things you need to watch out for along with other bacteria and viruses.
 Boiling water is the one sure way to kill off anything that can hurt you or cause you to be sick.

 You're rather be found alive and sick than be found dead.
 Drink water.

 While thinking about water, a nutritious bar for calories is prudent as well.
 Add to your kit things you will eat.
 A favorite snack bar or something nutritious.
 You can go with block emergency food or even camping meals where you just add water.
 Go a step further and get a stove with fuel tabs.
 You have a platform and 15 minutes of burn time.
 More than enough time to boil water.

 Any or all of these take up little room in a special kit designed to help you should you be stranded somewhere.

 The purpose of a winter vehicle kit is to stay alive during a survival experience.
-In order to make them effectively, you must put them together thinking worst case scenario.
+In order to make them effective, you must put them together by thinking worst-case scenario.